naomital/Ex0-GNSSRawMesurments/README.md

 ### 3. Select GNSS log file

-the log file need to be recorded on GnssLogger app from Google
+The log file needs to be recorded on GnssLogger app from Google

 To read more about the app look <a href="https://developer.android.com/develop/sensors-and-location/sensors/gnss">here</a>.